×

 20 Herbal Teas That'll Do Wonders For Your Health

-If you love a good cup of tea, it might be worth doing some research beyond your typical favourites like green or black tea to try some different ones.
+If you love a good cup of tea, it might be worth doing some research beyond your typical favorites like green or black tea to try some different ones.
 Why?
-There are so many herbal teas out there that have been studied to do amazing things for your body!
+There are so many herbal teas out there that have been studied to do amazing things for your well-being!
 Improve your health and find natural ways to combat symptoms with these 20 teas that will do wonders for your body.
-Always ask your doctor for more information!
+Always ask your doctor for more information if you need.

 1. Chamomile Tea